 Montana employers can receive experience-rated workers’ compensation insurance premiums when they generate:

-A Trusted Choice® agent can help you understand Montana workers’ compensation insurance and help you determine if you are required to purchase coverage.
+An independent insurance agent can help you understand Montana workers’ compensation insurance and help you determine if you are required to purchase coverage.
 Workers’ compensation is complex, and the examples we have offered here are highly simplified.
 Failure to comply with Montana workers’ compensation laws can result in fines for your business.

 To obtain workers’ compensation quotes and learn more about how to protect your business and your employees, contact a local Trusted Choice agent.
 Start your search today.